Common Injuries for Factory Workers in North Carolina

 Recognizing the financial devastation that a work injury could cause, lawmakers in North Carolina passed workers’ compensation legislation to ensure that an injured employee always received compensation if he or she was injured on the job.

 Workers’ compensation laws prevent employees from suing their employers for on-the-job injuries.
 Instead, employers are required to buy workers’ compensation policies for their employees.
 Whenever a work injury occurs for any reason that is directly related to work – regardless of whether the employer or the employee was negligent – workers’ compensation provides benefits.

-These benefits can cover medical costs as well as income that is lost due to partial or total, temporary or permanent disability.
+These benefits can cover medical costs as well as lost wages due to partial or total, temporary or permanent disability.
 If an employee is killed while performing work, then workers’ compensation will cover the death benefits paid out to dependents.

-Although workers’ compensation protects workers and guarantees that they have the money they need to get medical treatment and pay their bills, it does not allow a worker to obtain certain types of compensation traditionally available in a personal injury claim, such as for pain and suffering.
+Although workers’ compensation protects workers and guarantees that they have the money they need to cover medical expenses and pay their bills, it does not allow a worker to obtain certain types of compensation traditionally available in a personal injury claim, such as for pain and suffering.

 Third-party claims can be filed in conjunction with and separate from workers’ compensation claims.
 To be successful, however, you’ll need to show that the defendant was unreasonably careless (negligent) or that the defendant violated some legal duty, like the obligation to make a safe product.

 Our Work Injury Attorneys Are Ready to Help Injured Factory Workers

 Getting hurt at work is frightening, and obtaining workers compensation benefits and compensation after the fact can be a daunting experience.
 It is always advisable to have a lawyer looking out for your interests and handling your industrial accident claim after you or a loved one was injured on the job.